MarcWeber/editor-cells/README.md

   * to n words completion if they occur very often nearby

   * Name completion in "Dear / Sehr geehrte .." in emails?

+  * for python and VimL create 'match_and_rate" function replacing the prefix, camel_case_like stuff - thus allow the user to define a function

   * Finish Py asyncio backend
     - within Vim with timer/callback